 Searching for the best mountain bike handlebar?
 We examined more than 25 of the best aftermarket model before buying 8 for side by side testing and comparison.
 The handlebar is one of just two control-related contact points on your mountain bike, and a simple upgrade can help to improve its handling and performance as well as your comfort out on the trail.
 Handlebars come in varying materials, widths, geometries, and clamp diameters with different levels of stiffness, compliance, and vibration absorption.
 We tested each model for hundreds of miles and focused on characteristics like their stiffness/compliance, control, weight, and style/design.

 Deity Components Speedway 35 Carbon Riser

 It isn't often that our testers bolt a new handlebar to their bike and immediately feel comfortable, but the Deity Speedway felt natural right away.
-With modern geometry, design characteristics, and visual appearance, all with a lightweight but burly feel, this bar was clearly one of the favorites of the test.
-We found it hard to find flaws with this high-performance model.
-The beefy 35mm clamp size combined with a uni-directional carbon lay-up and modern width gives it a great blend of stiffness and vibration damping, providing an excellent bar feel and control in all situations.
+With modern geometry, design characteristics, and visual appearance, all with a lightweight but burly feel, this bar was clearly the favorite of the test.
+We found it hard to find flaws with this high-performance handlebar.
+The beefy 35mm clamp size combined with a uni-directional carbon layup and modern width gives it a great blend of stiffness and vibration damping, providing a comfortable bar feel and excellent control in all situations.

-As with all of the carbon fiber options we tested, the Speedway is definitely a little expensive, especially when compared to the aluminum competition.
-It's quite lightweight, though not the lightest we tested, so the true gram counters out there may be inclined to look at lighter weight options.
-Otherwise, we loved everything about the Speedway Carbon and we feel it is a great option for disciplines ranging from DH and enduro to everyday trail riding.
+Like all of the carbon fiber models we tested, the Speedway is a bit expensive, especially when compared to the aluminum competition.
+While it is quite lightweight, it was not the lightest we tested, so the truly weight-conscious riders out there may be inclined to look at lighter weight options.
+Otherwise, we loved everything about the Speedway Carbon, and we feel it is an excellent option for disciplines ranging from DH and enduro to everyday trail riding.

 Read review: Deity Components Speedway 35 Carbon Riser